1. What is tamoxifen?

 Your treatment team will tell you when to stop taking tamoxifen.
 You won’t need to stop taking it gradually.

-5. Side effects of tamoxifen
+6. Side effects of tamoxifen

-Some people say they notice a change in the side effects they experience if they take tamoxifen made by a different manufacturer.
+Some people say they notice a change in the side effects they have if they take tamoxifen made by a different manufacturer.
 This suggests that some people find tamoxifen produced by one manufacturer seems to suit them better than another.

 Common side effects